Skip to Content

 <script> window.attrhub = { settings: { fieldMapping: { "latest.attribution.channelGroup": "channel", "latest.attribution.source": "source", "latest.attribution.campaign": "campaign", }, }, }; </script>

+The names in fieldMapping need to match the field labels you used in Jotform.
 See Configuration for the full mapping reference.

 Tips